 The global mine ventilation market is expected to register a significant growth rate, owing to the pressing requirements of safe working conditions and fresh airflow for the workers.
-There is a high demand for ventilation in underground mining as compared to surface mining due to tougher working conditions and concentration of hazardous toxic gases that can have adverse health effects.
+There is a high demand for ventilation in underground mining as compared to surface mining due to tougher working conditions and the concentration of hazardous toxic gases that can have adverse health effects.
 Increased cooled airflow in mines ensures a healthy working environment and increased productivity.
 Deep and coal mine workers suffer the worst health impacts due to the absence of cool and fresh air.
 Excessive heat due to rock temperature, machinery, auto compression, and fissure water must e released to maintain climatic balance.

-Ventilation systems are crucial to the energy consumption of underground mines that accounts for more than 50% of the total energy consumption.
+Ventilation systems are crucial to the energy consumption of underground mines which accounts for more than 50% of the total energy consumption.
 Therefore mining authorities are forced to identify potential saving methods and switch to smart mine ventilation systems, which can meet the healthy survival conditions of mining workers and also save energy costs.
-It can, therefore, be estimated that the mine ventilation systems demand will witness an exponential growth as the number of mining projects across the world increase.
+It can, therefore, be estimated that the mine ventilation systems demand will witness exponential growth as the number of mining projects across the world increase.

 Movements of air in deep mines have always been a fascinating subject for researchers.
 Huge tunnels were dug into chalk deposits in European mines in 4000-1200 BC.
 Miners then used brushwood fires to weaken rocks that induced currents of air.
 However, it was not until the medieval times that the ability of fire to promote airflow was rediscovered by the Greeks.
 Greeks were one of the first miners to lay emphasis on the need for a connected ventilating circuit in their Laurium silver mines.
 Historical data reveals that divided shafts were used to provide separate air intake in ancient mines.
 Romans often had twin shafts in underground mines, and slaves used palm fronds to waft air through tunnels